-She took a career break of a couple of years to have her children and when she came back, she wanted to go back to the Hartington Unit.
+She took a two-year career break to have her children and, when she came back, she wanted to go back to the Hartington Unit.
 She says she loves the ward and has a great sense of loyalty and commitment to her work and the team.

-Amy started with working at Derbyshire Healthcare NHS Foundation Trust in November 2017 as a newly qualified Community Psychiastric Nurse.
+Amy started with working at Derbyshire Healthcare in November 2017 as a newly qualified Community Psychiastric Nurse.

 She was a preceptorship nurse who had a placement in the Killamarsh and Chesterfield North community mental health team.
 She liked it so much that she managed to get a permanent post there.

 She has worked in prisons and rehabilitation so she felt she was able to go straight into community rather than into an inpatient area first, and she says it has worked well for her.

-The Killamarsh and Chesterfield North Neighbourhood team provides mental health support to adults regardless of age; this support is based on individuals’ needs.
+The Killamarsh and Chesterfield North team provides mental health support to working age adults.

 After assessing a service user's needs, the team will work with service users to help them find both short-term and longer-term ways to improve their mental health, and to focus on healthy living and behaviours.
 The team may also signpost to other local community groups, organisations and amenities that may help – such as by helping them to meet new people in the community, build confidence, keep well or gain new skills.